bhoward/focsipedia2/docs/ds/verification.md

 Instead of a precondition, which asserts a property of the input to a function, assertions are often used for **postconditions** and **invariants**.
-A postcondition asserts a claim about the output of a function; the combination of pre- and post-conditions are often referred to as the **contract** of a function (just like the signature of a function establishes a contract at the level of types).
+A postcondition asserts a claim about the output of a function; the combination of pre- and postconditions are often referred to as the **contract** of a function (just like the signature of a function establishes a contract at the level of types).
 In the sorting functions, one reasonable postcondition is that the output is in order.
 This can be expressed in Scala by adding an `ensuring` clause after the function body: